Meniere’s Disease

 What is Meniere’s disease?

-Although Meniere’s disease is a chronic (ongoing) problem, people who have Meniere’s disease don’t have symptoms all the time.
+Meniere’s disease is a chronic (ongoing) problem.
+People who have the condition don’t have symptoms all the time.
 When symptoms occur, it’s called an “attack.”
 Attacks may happen often, or only sometimes.
 Attacks may last from 20 minutes to 2 hours or longer.
-Meniere’s disease usually occurs in only one ear, although some people who have the disease have problems in both ears.
+Meniere’s disease usually occurs in only one ear.
+But some people who have the disease have problems in both ears.

 SYMPTOMS